 Mistaken for Profound: Mark, Bruce, and Dave are sitting on a roof.
 Mark and Bruce take turns saying some things about the moon, Mark says something about romance, and Bruce says something like an angry beatnik poem.
 But when it's Dave's turn, he doesn't know what to say and just blurts out, "Gee, I wonder who owns that moon".
 Bruce and Mark act as though it's deep.
 Dave just shrugs and the skit ends.

 Naked People Are Funny: The heart of a few skits, like one where an employee at a meeting won't stop giggling while going over his report, leading to the revelation that he wrote the whole thing while naked, much to the disgust of everyone else there.

-Real-Life Relative - Mark McKinney's brother Nick can be seen in a few sketches; The mothers of Kevin McDonald and Scott Thompson appeared as themselves in an episode.
+Real-Life Relative - Mark McKinney's brother Nick, who would later be a part of similarly-styled sketch comedy troupe the Vacant Lot, can be seen in a few sketches.
+The mothers of Kevin McDonald and Scott Thompson appeared as themselves in an episode.

 Real Song Theme Tune: "Having an Average Weekend," by Shadowy Men on a Shadowy Planet, who also contributed other music to the show.

 Reality Subtext - While filming Kids In The Hall Brain Candy - a movie about a medical researcher who develops a pill that cures depression - Kevin McDonald, who played the researcher, was going through a divorce and suffering from severe depression.
 In an interview he stated that it was very hard for him to even get up and on the set in the mornings and at times the director would yell "cut" and he would walk off-set and start crying.